alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/hello-world/command-line/hello-world-command-line.md

 > The application created in this tutorial can be compiled and run without any modifications on all the supported platforms: Windows, macOS, Linux.

 ---
-*Congratulations, you have successfully completed the Quick Start tutorial using command line tools and Visual Studio Code.*
+*Congratulations, you have successfully completed the "Hello, World" tutorial using command line tools and Visual Studio Code.*

-*For a similar tutorial, but using Visual Studio on Windows, see [Quick Start with Visual Studio](../visual-studio/quick-start-visual-studio.md).*
+*For a similar tutorial, but using Visual Studio on Windows, see ["Hello, World" with Visual Studio](../visual-studio/hello-world-visual-studio.md).*